Meet the Team

 Amy Colón

-Amy Colón is a Licensed Master Social Worker with a master’s degree from Adelphi University.
+Amy Colón is a Licensed Master Social Worker with a Master’s degree from Adelphi University.
 She believes that each person is the expert of their own life, and her role as a therapist is to help individuals uncover the inner wisdom they already possess to navigate challenges.

 Amy sees people as inherently resilient, creative, and capable, even when life’s struggles make it difficult to access those strengths.
 In a world that can often feel harsh and unpredictable, she provides a safe, compassionate space where clients can reconnect with their inner brilliance and develop healthier ways to cope.